Back to Blog

 There's an adjacent problem: agent identity.
 When Agent A calls Agent B, how does B know who A really is?

-The LLM approach: "I am Agent A, trust me."
-Self-asserted identity inside the data plane — the same channel the attacker controls.
+The LLM answer is "I am Agent A, trust me."
+Self-asserted identity inside the data plane, the same channel the attacker controls.
+The infrastructure answer is cryptographic identity outside the model.

 {